3.1 – Brexit, the event extraordinaire!

 Key takeaways from this chapter

-- Events like Brexit tend to have extra ordinary influence on currencies
+- Events like Brexit tend to have an extraordinary influence on currencies.

-- Forward premia is the expected spot rate over a given period
+- Forward premia are the expected spot rate over a given period.

 - Forward premia = S * ( 1+ Roc * N) / (1 + Rbc * N)

-- Interest Rate parity indicated that the forward premia is approximately equal to the spot rate plus spot times the difference in interest rate
+- Interest Rate parity indicated that the forward premia are approximately equal to the spot rate plus spot times the difference in interest rate.

 - Future value of any currency which has a higher interest rate is at a discount to a currency which has a lower interest rate